WebOrigami/docs/src/content/framework/intro2.md

 - For each person in the team data, you want to generate an HTML page in the `team` route with that person's data.
 - For each person, you also want to have a link on the main `index.html` page.
-- For each full-size photo in the `images` folder, you want to have a corresponding thumbnail photo.
+- For each full-size photo in the `images` folder, you want to have a corresponding thumbnail photo in the `thumbnails` folder.

 You'll be able to express these correspondences directly in Graph Origami.